vmleon/mysql-dataintegrator-datascience-workshop/lab5/README.md

 ![](images/ds_notebook_fish_notebook_run.png)

-Run the Notebook cell by cell, clicking the **play** icon over and over until you reach the end.
+Select the rest paragraph (called Cell) of the Notebook and run the Notebook cell by cell by clicking the **play** icon over and over until you reach the end.

 ![](images/ds_notebook_fish_notebook_head.png)